 How it Works

 The device gets triggered by motion detection and responsively shines a spotlight on the area and records footage.
-It has two LED strips on each side of the camera to do this.
+It has two LED strips on each side of the camera to do this, check it out in action.
 The footage recorded is stored on the cloud as per usual with a smart security camera.
 The Spotlight camera comes with 30 days free trial of the cloud storage option.
 Beyond that, a subscription is mandatory and can be charged in different ways, either per camera or month for around $3 a month or $30 a year for each device.

 The Spotlight camera records in 1080p and has a field of vision of 140 degrees.
 Motion detection angle is 270 degree on the wired version, which means it can identify movement far outside its recording field of vision.
 On the battery-powered version, it is just 160 degrees.
 The two-way audio feature, like the other brands, uses a microphone and speaker to allow the user to communicate with anyone outside.
 Each camera has a 110-decibel alarm built into it.
 This takes a different approach to Arlo which has it as part of the Home Base.
 This is far more in the face of the intruder and more likely to have a deterring effect.

 Connectivity & App